 If you want to visit Dubai, winter is the season to come.
 It's the time when temperatures dip to pleasant levels and three showers a day is no longer a necessity.
 It's the time when you can swim in the sea without it feeling like splashing around in a bowl of steaming soup and it's the time when you can put on your sunglasses as you step outside without them fogging up with big humidity.
 It's a nice place to be ...

-In fact 19 is the magic number.
+In fact, 19 is the magic number.
 And yes, 19 October is the magic date when the summer begins to fade away and the winter starts to creep in.
 'Such a precise date?', I hear you cry.
 Well, here's why ...

 When we first moved to Dubai I used to take tennis lessons.
 Despite having watched the entirety of the Wimbledon championships in 1977 when Virginia Wade won (and I was suffering from a nasty bout of Chicken Pox), I had never so much as picked up a tennis racket before, so it was all new to me.
-Our coach was a South African guy - very experienced and the patience of a saint - so the perfect teacher.
+My coach was a South African guy - very experienced and the patience of a saint - so the perfect teacher.
 Even through the summer, he always taught on outdoor courts so he knew the weather like the back of his hand.
 And having taught in Dubai for lots of years he knew the onset of winter when he saw it coming - and every year he saw it coming on 19 October.
 Every year.
-I'm a sucker for believing people who speak with great confidence and on this subject he did just that, so ever since then 19 October has been the date for me.
+I'm a sucker for believing people who speak with great confidence and on this subject, he did just that, so ever since then, 19 October has been the date for me.
 I've shared the theory with everyone I've ever met in the hope that one day it will be presented back to me but I am still waiting.

 The lessons stopped a few years ago and I think the coach left Dubai, so I'm unable to update you as to whether our tennis/weather guru adapted his magic date to account for the strange weather patterns of recent years.
 We will never know.
 And as for my tennis - I wouldn't say that I was AWFUL but fundamentally I just could never get the hang of serving ... so I was fated to always look like a right wally on the tennis court.
-Shame - but always good to get the opportunity to use the word 'wally' ... sadly under used in modern parlance I fear.
+Shame - but always good to get the opportunity to use the word 'wally' ... sadly underused in modern parlance I fear.

-So assuming that there is some truth in the magic date of 19 October, what will I be doing in the winter, now that it is just round the corner?
+So assuming that there is some truth in the magic date of 19 October, what will I be doing in the winter, now that it is just around the corner?
 I'll open the patio doors - full and wide; I'll wear a scarf sometimes (perhaps even woolly) and maybe the occasional cardigan too; I won't always have my hair scraped up in a 'my hair doesn't handle humidity very well' ponytail and I will try to get our family into the swing of eating in the garden ... as much as possible.
 Even if we aren't barbecuing, there is something magical about relocating a regular dinner to the great outdoors and this winter we'll be doing loads of it.

 Considering that the temperatures in Dubai rarely enter the chilly spectrum, I do cook a lot of warming, roasty-toasty, cozy food; but as winter comes out to play, I'll be interspersing these dishes with the occasional cooler, chilled-out dish.